 Eventually did get the chance to open my window when the Plane was

-nearing UK, was disappointed by the thick cloud cover, it was then sunset time around 6:30 PM had left my aunts place in Bangalore at 6:30 AM.
-The longest day I have experienced as I was flying west.
+nearing UK, was disappointed by the thick cloud cover, it was then sunset time around 6:30 PM.
+I had left my aunts place in Bangalore at 6:30 AM.
+It was the longest day I have experienced as I was flying west.